Aidaren/_RS_Easy-BezierCurve/README.md

 	BezierCurve.QuadraticBezierCurvesLookAt(25 , 100 , PlayerWeapon , PlayerPositionPart , MiddlePosition1 , Target.HumanoidRootPart)
-	-- 25 = Frame on your path, more frame mean more smoother animation but slower play speed -- 100 = FPS: Frame per second, but if fps is bigger than 17, it's will not be more faster, try to reduce your frame -- PlayerWeapon = The thing that will follow the path move -- playerPositionPart = Where the curve begin
+	-- 25 = Frame on your path, more frame mean more smoother animation but slower play speed -- 100 = FPS: Frame per second, but if fps is bigger than 17, it's will not be more faster, try to reduce your frame -- PlayerWeapon = The thing that will follow the path move, or like ↓ -- The Projectile that will follow the beizer path (e.g a fireball) -- playerPositionPart = Where the curve begin
 	-- MiddlePosition1 = The P2 (Curvature) that will change your curve's curvature
 	-- Target = Where the curve end